-Psychiatry as a profession has a responsibility and a role to alleviate the distress and harm that people living with disabilities might suffer from.
-Some of the research we have based this on:
+Psychiatry as a profession has a responsibility and a role to alleviate the distress and harm from which people living with disabilities might suffer.
+Some of the research we have based this on highlights that:

 The College is currently planning members' events around disability.